Turkey Sandwiches With Kimchi Slaw and Miso Sauce

 Chocolate Pecan Pie Truffles

-This rich confection is a mash-up of cocoa and pecan pie, plus a little hooch for good measure.
+Leftover pecan pie?
+Use it to make this rich confection, a mash-up of cocoa and pecan pie (and a little hooch for good measure).
 Rolling the truffles in dry-roasted almonds adds just the right amount of salty crunch along with each luscious bite.